Dinesh-Mali/Pan-Card-Tampering-App/readme.md

+The Pan Card Tampering Detection App:

+---> This app allows the organization to filter and detect the fraudlent Id's uploaded by their employees or customers by using Computer Vision.

 Step to run application:
 Step 1:	Create the copy of the project.
 Step 2: Open command prompt and change your current path